sdiehl/wiwinwlh/tutorial.md

 Debugger
 --------

-Although its use is somewhat rare, [GHCi](#ghci) actually does have a built-in [debugger](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci-debugger.html).
+Since [GHCi](#ghci) version 6.8.1, a built-in
+[debugger](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci-debugger.html).
-Debugging uncaught exceptions from bottoms or asynchronous exceptions is in similar style to [debugging segfaults with gdb.
+has been available, although its use is somewhat rare.
+Debugging uncaught exceptions from bottoms or asynchronous exceptions is in similar style to debugging segfaults with gdb.

 ```haskell
 λ: :set -fbreak-on-exception